-What’s more, many LIS graduates also complain1 that they lacked training and education in management during their studies, while others say2 that management modules that were offered but they were not required.
+What’s more, many LIS graduates complain that they lacked training and education in management during their studies, while others say that management modules that were offered but they were not required.
 So what training would LIS students need to feel qualified to be library managers?

 These conversations can give us some insight into what core management skills are necessary for librarians.
 Though the size of your budget, staff, or user pool may be very different, you may find you use the same skills in your special library.

 Demonstrating and tracking success is another part of advocacy, and includes monitoring library statistics in addition to supervising the work of the staff.
 A library manager checks and supervises the work done by staff members, discusses progress or doubts, and solves any problems.
 Problem-solving involves regular meetings and consultations with other staff members.

 So how does that differ from the basic skills required for management in any field?
-There are many different lists of essential management skills out there, but one place to start is with four basic management skills a new manager has to master, from The Balance:6 the ability to plan, organise, direct, and control.
+There are many different lists of essential management skills out there, but one place to start is with four basic management skills a new manager has to master, from The Balance: the ability to plan, organise, direct, and control.